-- 3.2 The Complaints Handling Process is well established and understood by both citizens and staff.
+- 3.2 The Complaints Handling Process is well established and understood by both customers and staff.
 Centralised complaints handling ensures an open and transparent process.
 Complaints are valued because they provide an insight into services, and how the Council is performing.
-The feedback offers valuable information helping to inform service planning, improve how services are delivered and ensure citizen's voices are heard and views considered.
-Citizens who remain dissatisfied with the final outcome of their complaint are openly directed to the SPSO to have their case considered for review. - 3.3 West Dunbartonshire Council acts as factor for the buildings where we retain an interest with tenanted properties.
+The feedback offers valuable information helping to inform service planning, improve how services are delivered and ensure customer's voices are heard and views considered.
+Customers who remain dissatisfied with the final outcome of their complaint are openly directed to the SPSO to have their case considered for review. - 3.3 West Dunbartonshire Council acts as factor for the buildings where we retain an interest with tenanted properties.
 Anyone who remains dissatisfied with the outcome of their complaint may be also signposted to the First-tier Tribunal for Scotland (Housing and Property Chamber).
 The Tribunal is an independent and impartial judicial body whose function is to review complaints from homeowners who consider their property factor has failed to perform its factoring duties or failed to comply with the Property Factors' Code of Conduct.

 3.4 As a member of the Local Authority Complaints Handlers Network, the Council continues to fully engage in sharing of good practice, and developing consistent approaches to complaints handling and reporting.
 Network meetings are held regularly, with SPSO in attendance at each meeting.
-The meetings are a valuable source of information and support across the sector.